Asymptotically maximal Schubitopes: Introduction

 \end{thm} Theorem~\ref{thm:main} answers a problem \cite[Prob 5.5]{gl24} posed by Guo--Lin.
 We do not know if the limit $\lim_{n\to\infty}\frac{\ln(\beta(n)) - n\ln(n)}n$ exists, nor do we have a conjecture for its value.

 The key ingredient in our proof of Theorem~\ref{thm:main} is the observation that a certain \emph{layered} permutation has support of size asymptotically at least $n!/4^n$.
-Layered permutations have previously appeared in Merzon--Smirnov's conjecture \cite{ms16} that $\mathfrak S_w(1,\dots,1)$ is maximized at a layered permutation.
+Layered permutations are conjectured \cite{app26} to asymptotically maximize $\mathfrak S_w(1, \dots, 1)$.
+The same paper \cite{app26} disproved an earlier conjecture \cite{ms16} that layered permutations genuinely maximize $\mathfrak S_w(1, \dots, 1)$, exhibiting a counterexample in the symmetric group $S_{17}$.
 Guo--Lin conjectured \cite[Prob 5.3]{gl24} that there exist permutations simultaneously maximizing $\mathfrak S_w(1, \dots,1)$ and $|\supp(\mathfrak S_w)|$.

 Grothendieck polynomials $\mathfrak G_w$ are inhomogeneous deformations of Schubert polynomials; they are generating functions for (possibly nonreduced) pipe dreams of $w$.
 We are able to produce a layered permutation with support of size asymptotically at least $n!/e^{\sqrt{2n} \cdot \ln(n)}$, i.e., of size $n!$ up to a subexponential factor.
 In particular, the maximal sizes of supports of Grothendieck polynomials satisfy the following more precise asymptotics. \begin{thm} Let $\beta^{\mathfrak G}(n)\colonequals\max_{w\in S_n}|\supp(\mathfrak G_w)|$.
 Then